 It's this delusion that renders us so bereft.

-Our desire to believe that they are so unique and special (which they are, of course, but no more than anyone else) fools us into believing that we'll never find someone to fill the hole in our heart... (until we do).
-Or we end up comparing everyone else to this angel and spawn our own disappointment when no one can live up to them.
+Our desire to believe that they are so unique and special (which they are, of course, but no more than anyone else) fools us into believing that we can't cope without them, that we'll never find someone to fill the hole in our heart... (until we do), or we end up comparing everyone else to this angel and spawn our own disappointment when no one can live up to them.

 This can happen even if we are the one doing the breaking up - unless we have built up so much resentment to be gratifyingly rid of them, in which case the break up process is obsolete so why are you even reading this?